GromovoiStanislav/NestJS-Microservices/README.md

 - 34 - NestJS microservice with Kafka simple example
 - 35 - Example of a gRPC (ts-proto) microservice
 - 36 - NestJS + gRPC + Class Validator
+- 37 - Example of a gRPC (ts-proto) microservice